The Dunwich Horror: Literary

 Lovecraft's main literary sources for "The Dunwich Horror" are the stories of Welsh horror writer Arthur Machen, particularly "The Great God Pan" (mentioned in the text of "The Dunwich Horror") and "The Novel of the Black Seal".
 Both Machen stories concern individuals whose death throes reveal them to be only half-human in their parentage.
 According to Robert M. Price, "'The Dunwich Horror' is in every sense an homage to Machen and even a pastiche.
 There is little in Lovecraft's story that does not come directly out of Machen's fiction."
-As one example similarity, both Wilbur and Helen are the child of an invisible god and a human female, and both of them after dying quickly turned into black liquid.
+As one example, both Wilbur Whateley and Helen Vaughan are the children of an invisible god and a human female, and both of them after dying quickly turned into black liquid.

 Another source that has been suggested is "The Thing in the Woods", by Margery Williams, which is also about two brothers living in the woods, neither of them quite human and one of them less human than the other.

 The name Dunwich itself may come from Machen's The Terror, where the name refers to an English town where the titular entity is seen hovering as "a black cloud with sparks of fire in it".
 Lovecraft also takes Wilbur Whateley's occult terms "Aklo" and "Voorish" from Machen's "The White People".

 Lovecraft also seems to have found inspiration in Anthony M. Rud's story "Ooze" (published in Weird Tales, March 1923), which also involved a monster being secretly kept and fed in a house that it subsequently bursts out of and destroys.

 The tracks of Wilbur's brother recall those seen in Algernon Blackwood's "The Wendigo", one of Lovecraft's favorite horror stories.
 Ambrose Bierce's story "The Damned Thing" also involves a monster invisible to human eyes.